-The Biennial Transportation Improvement Program is the Maine DOT's biennial capital improvement program.
-The BTIP consists of projects selected from the Six-Year Plan.
+The three-year work plan consists of projects selected from the Statewide Transportation Improvement Plan.
 The best way for the Town of Hermon to make priorities known is to communicate with Maine DOT, particularly when the Maine DOT solicits municipalities for transportation projects that should be considered for future funding.